Four Big Questions in Wake of Comey’s Firing

 While Democrats uniformly condemned Trump’s decision and demanded an independent investigation, the public reaction among the Republican majority in Congress was more mixed — and cautious.
 Until now, most Republicans have rejected the idea of an independent commission or special prosecutor to investigate the potential links between Trump’s campaign and Russia.
 Much will depend on whether Republicans in Congress are finally ready to confront the Trump White House over the Russia imbroglio, and whether voters in their districts will demand a tougher response.

 Trump’s move shocked and dismayed members on both sides of the aisle, and raised the possibility that more Republicans could back an independent probe, though for now the GOP leadership in the Senate seems to be digging in its heels.
-Congressional aides, bleary-eyed and exhausted after having worked through most of the night, told Foreign Policy that at least four Democratic members of the Senate intelligence committee and one Republican, Sen. John Cornyn (R-Texas), were not informed by the White House in advance of the decision.
+Congressional aides, bleary-eyed and exhausted after having worked through most of the night, told Foreign Policy that at least four Democratic members of the Senate Intelligence Committee and one Republican, Sen. John Cornyn (R-Texas), were not informed by the White House in advance of the decision.

 The usually taciturn and reserved Republican chairman of the Senate Intelligence Committee — and Trump ally during the campaign — Sen. Richard Burr (R-N.C.), said he was “troubled by the timing and reasoning of Director Comey’s termination,” and called Comey’s dismissal “a loss for the Bureau and the nation.”
 Burr’s committee has already requested documents from Trump’s associates to examine possible connections to Russia, a signal that the panel could be prepared to issue subpoenas to get ahold of those documents.